What is Acting Everyday?

 Hi!
 I’m AT, founder of Acting Everyday. 👋 I’m a writer and chronic overthinker with a pantry full of coffee and a mind full of questions.
-Questions like why do we lie to ourselves?
-How do we stop?
-Should we stop?
-Why does it matter?
+Questions like… did I leave the stove on?
+What if they don’t like me?
+Is it care-uh-mull or car-mull?

-I’m fascinated by the myriad ways in which we say things we don’t mean, deceive ourselves (and in turn those around us) without fully understanding how or why we do it.
+When my anxiety takes a nap, I think about the myriad ways in which we say things we don’t mean, deceive ourselves (and in turn those around us) without understanding why we do it.
 And the theater of it all. 🎭

-I studied Sociology as an undergrad and have a Master’s in Communication & Culture (Humanities) from York University.
-I’ve spent several years studying self-deception and performance in the age of social media—and now I’m sharing it all with you.
+I studied Sociology as an undergrad and have a Master’s in Humanities from York University.
+I’ve spent several years studying human behavior in the age of social media—and now I write all about it here.

 About the blog

-The Acting Everyday Blog is inspired by my graduate research on performance and self-deception.
+Acting Everyday explores human behavior and society through the lens of acting.
+It’s inspired by my graduate research on performance and self-deception.

-My goal is to provoke curiosity and critical thinking by shining a light on hidden influences that shape human behavior.
+My goal is to provoke curiosity and critical thinking by shining a light on hidden influences that shape our behavior, and hopefully inspire you to reflect on the roles you play in your own life.

 The fourth wall is the imaginary barrier that separates actors from the audience.
 They know it’s there, we know it’s there.
 But the wall sustains the fiction; it keeps them out of our world, and us from theirs.